Can you give an example?

 There are different criteria for each of those subsystems: storage, storage area networks, servers, or networks.
 The fact is, some of these are relatively easy to engineer for five 9s, but some of them are also very expensive to engineer.
 How realistic and achievable is five 9s of availability for today's IT organization?

 It is.
 You can structure your environment to meet it.
-But, there are three aspects to your environment that people don't think about (actually four,) that you really want to take into account ? server,
+But, there are three aspects to your environment that people don't think about (actually four,) that you really want to take into account ? server, application environments, storage networks and storage itself and the network.

 Each one is a separate set of systems.
 If you just build five 9s for one, it doesn't mean you've built five 9s for all of them.
 Most people focus on achieving five 9s on the server.
 That's one piece -- but if the storage is not there, you're still down.
 Now, if you build all four areas as five 9s separately, that doesn't mean they are all going to work as five 9s synergistically.